FranciscaFCosta/QA-academic-testing-project/README.md

 The objective of this project was to design test cases based on a provided requirements specification and ensure requirement coverage through a Requirement Traceability Matrix.

 ## QA Activities
-* Test case design based on system requirements
+* Test case design based on system requirements, including positive and negative test scenarios
+* Application of test design techniques
 * Creation of a Requirement Traceability Matrix (RTM)
 * Verification of requirement coverage